rajeshvkothari/oom/Internal/Tick_Readme.md

 	    $ sudo systemctl daemon-reload && sudo systemctl restart k3s
 	    ```

-		**IMPORTANT NOTE : Above YAML must be in valid format and proper indentation must be used.**
+		**IMPORTANT NOTE: Above YAML must be in a valid format and proper indentation must be used.**

           Use following link to verify correctness of YAML: